billster45/r-guides-and-galleries/README.md

 in R with the most votes.There are many ideas here for powerful story telling in data.

-:one::eight: **Present your story with R Mardown:** One of the most effective formats for story telling in data is [R Markdown](https://rmarkdown.rstudio.com/gallery.html), particularly if you create interactive html documents.
+:one::seven: **Present your story with R Mardown:** One of the most effective formats for story telling in data is [R Markdown](https://rmarkdown.rstudio.com/gallery.html), particularly if you create interactive html documents.
 Here is a [Quick Tour](https://rmarkdown.rstudio.com/authoring_quick_tour.html).
 Browse through the examples of others in [RPubs](https://rpubs.com/).

-:one::nine: **Watch a master story teller use R:** Even with only basic R skills you can learn a lot from watching an R expert rapidly explore and visualise data to tell a story.
+:one::eight: **Watch a master story teller use R:** Even with only basic R skills you can learn a lot from watching an R expert rapidly explore and visualise data to tell a story.
 David Robinson records himself carrying out live data analysis in R using data he has never seen